 18. The Branch Committee is entitled to refuse membership to any person.
 Such a decision will be subject to appeal by either party to the NEC.
 Details and the reason for refusal must be sent to Artillery House.

 CESSATION OF MEMBERSHIP

 - 19. General.
-Branch membership may be terminated by resignation, expulsion or falling into 3 months arrears with membership fees. - 20.
+Branch membership may be terminated by resignation or expulsion. - 20.
 Expulsion.
 Any Branch Committee is entitled to expel a member by a resolution of the branch, confirmed by the National Executive Committee.

 RE-ADMISSION